 For cocktails, beers and your favourite tipples in the surrounds of an American-style diner, head to the bar at the All Star Lanes, you’ll be sure to have a fun and lively night.
 For a touch of sophistication, be poured a glass or two of something bubbly at Searcys Champagne Bar - don’t forget to enjoy some accompanying cheese!
 With a selection of 150 bottled beers, ales and stouts, Tap East is a brewery on the Lower Ground floor providing a menu from around the world.

-If you want to make a lunch or evening date of it, Jamie’s Italian has all the pizza and pasta perks while Rosa’s Thai Cafe does one of the tastiest Thai green curries in town.
-Head out into the precinct and enjoy Mexican-style tapas at Wahaca.
+Take a seat and make a lunch or evening date of it with the family at a number of tasty restaurants.
+Jamie’s Italian has all the pizza and pasta perks while Rosa’s Thai Cafe does one of the tastiest Thai green curries in town.
+Head out into the precinct and enjoy Mexican-style tapas at Wahaca or better yet, staying at our Premier Inn hotel nearby?
+Our Thyme restaurant has a menu full of favourites including our sharing platters, mac n cheese and famous burgers.